containers/podman-desktop/website/docs/kubernetes/kind.md

 If there are several Podman machine, proceed as in [Existing Podman machine](#exiting-podman-machine)

-### Troubleshooting
+### Restarting a Podman machine running Kind on Windows

-On Windows/WSL, stopping the Podman machine while one or several Kind clusters are running is not recommended as the stop command will emit an error message and the following Podman machine start seems to fail.
+On Windows/WSL, avoid stopping the Podman machine while one or several Kind clusters are running.
+The stop command emits an error message, and the following Podman machine start seems to fail.

-So it is recommended to stop all existing Kind clusters before the Podman machine is stopped.
-If you forgot to stop them before you stop the Podman machine, there is still a workaround.
-The first start of the Podman machine will be reported as successful but you won't be able to connect to it.
-Stop the Podman machine and restart it and you should be good.
+#### Procedure

+1. Stop all existing Kind clusters.
+2. Stop the Podman machine.
+3. Start the Podman machine.

+#### Workaround

+1. Keep existing Kind clusters running.
+2. Stop the Podman machine.
+3. Start the Podman machine.
+4. The Podman machine start reports success, but you can not connect to the Podman machine.
+4. Stop the Podman machine.
+5. Start the Podman machine.

 #### Additional resources